MousufCZ/llm-model-test-boilerplate/README.md

 * LLM testing on local hardware features.
 These are speed of token generation.
 * Cloud GPU implementation.
 * Multiple hardware testing and report generation (CSV file type).
 Data is fun.
 Understanding the speed of various LLMs on you local or cloud hardware will be beneficial for project implementation.
+* Once I have these features implemented, won't it be amazing to have a TUI?
+Look at Textualize if you want to give it a go. https://www.textualize.io

 How do you contribute?
 Check out the following link: https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project